AlejandroGonzalezF/final_project_csci_1030/final_project_proposal.md

 3. What is your starting hypothesis about the data?
 Create a null hypothesis and an alternative hypothesis as follows:

-Null: *For the dataset vgsales.csv, the genre of a game does not impact whether or not it has high sales*
+Null: *For the dataset vgsales.csv, the genre, publisher, platform, and year of release of a game does not impact whether or not it has high sales*

-Alternative: *For the dataset vgsales.csv, the genre of a game impacts whether or not it has high sales*
+Alternative: *For the dataset vgsales.csv, the genre, publisher, platform, and year of release of a game impacts whether or not it has high sales*

 4. What models do you plan to apply to your data first?

-*Logistic Regression, Decision Trees, (possibly) Heatmaps.*
+*Logistic Regression: Multiple of my columns are binary, and the coefficient provided will give insight for whether sales are impacted or not, which is helpful for my hypotesis.*

+*Decision Trees: I consider it to be a simple way of getting the nonlinear relationships and determine links between two columns that may have not been well defined in the Logistic Regression coefficients.*

+*Random Forest: I plan to use this as a follow up to the Decision Trees, to get an overall view of which factors are related to sales.
+And to see if it impacts or not the overall sales.*